JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 * :code:`time before start of window`: The duration of time before the start of the assimilation window to collect for the history check.
 This required parameter must be entered in ISO 8601 duration format.

+* :code:`time after end of window`: The duration of time after the end of the assimilation window to collect for the history check.
+This optional parameter must be entered in ISO 8601 duration format.

 * :code:`ship track check parameters`: The options for running the ship track check filter, should